Duttabhi/Inflation-Prediction-with-Fuzzy-Logic/README.md

 # Inflation Prediction of Agricultural Products Using Fuzzy Inference System.
 **Dataset: Wholesale price for agricultural commodities ([WPI](https://eaindustry.nic.in/)).**

-*Time series predictions for small data set.*
+*Objective: Devise time series prediction techinques which would work for small data set.*

-*Research Paper publishe at [11ICCCNT](https://11icccnt.com/) is included in the repository.*
+*Research Paper published at [11ICCCNT](https://11icccnt.com/) is included in the repository.*

 *An Android Application named **PREDICTR** is also under development.*